J0EYjoey/sta314_f24/docs/index.md

 ## Annoucement

+- We will have tutorial sessions on Oct 31st.
 - We will have tutorial sessions on Oct 17th.
 - Assignment 2 is out on Quercus.
 It is due on Oct 19th, 11:59pm.
 - On Oct 3rd, we will have our second tutorial session!